kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/05_Concurrency.md

 # Concurrency

-Kotlin coroutines are extremely cheap in comparison to threads.
+Kotlin coroutines are extremely inexpensive in comparison to threads.
-Each time when you want to start a new computation asynchronously, you can create a new coroutine.
+Each time when we want to start a new computation asynchronously, we can create a new coroutine.

-To start a new coroutine just use one of the main "coroutine builders": `launch`, `async`, or `runBlocking`.
+To start a new coroutine we can just use one of the main "coroutine builders": `launch`, `async`, or `runBlocking`.
 Different libraries can define additional coroutine builders.

 `async` starts a new coroutine and returns a `Deferred` object.